Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: DIFFERENTIABLE FLUID-STRUCTURE INTERACTION

 We begin with the non-dimensionalized, incompressible Navier-Stokes equations, which express conservation of momentum and mass for Newtonian fluids:

-where $u$, $p$, $a_{ext}$, and $Re$ are the fluid velocities, pressure, acceleration due to external forces (\textit{i.e.}, gravity, \textit{etc.}), and non-dimensional Reynolds number, respectively.
+where $u$, $p$, $a_{ext}$, and $Re$ are the fluid velocities, pressure, acceleration due to external forces (i.e., gravity, etc.), and non-dimensional Reynolds number, respectively.
 The Reynolds number is further defined as

-where $\rho$ is the fluid density, $\mu$ is the dynamic viscosity of the fluid, $u_{ref}$ is a reference velocity (\textit{e.g.}, free-stream velocity), and $l_{ref}$ is a reference length (\textit{e.g.}, width of the solid in free-stream).
+where $\rho$ is the fluid density, $\mu$ is the dynamic viscosity of the fluid, $u_{ref}$ is a reference velocity (e.g., free-stream velocity), and $l_{ref}$ is a reference length (e.g., width of the robot).

 Using a second-order finite-volume method, we express the continuous, partial derivatives of \eqref{eq:Navier-Stokes-momentum} and \eqref{eq:Navier-Stokes-continuity} as discrete operations over a spatial fluid grid: \begin{multicols}{2}